kcummings/kgrep/README.md

     echo "comment='; 'ignored;"|kgrep "abc"   # prints ""  because no delim present so interpreted as a SearchToken echo "#~; comment='; 'ignored;"|kgrep "abc"   # prints "abc" because argument is now interpreted as a ReplacementCommand

-**ReplacementCommand Control Options**
+**CommandFile Control Options**

-The following controls can be embedded anywhere in the ReplacementFile or stacked *ReplacementCommands*.
+The following controls can be embedded anywhere in the CommandFile.
 Control options are not case sensitive but must be at the beginning of a line.
 Control Options are no case sensitive but there values are case sensitive when applied to a line.
 There is no separate config file.

 - **delim=?** where ? represents a single or a series of character enclosed in optional quotes.
 Its value is the new delimiter.
-This value separates the ReplacementCommand fields.
+This value separates the CommandFile fields.
 Default is "~".

 - **comment=?** This value designates the beginning of a comment.
 Default is "#".

 - **ScannerFS=?** Only used in Scanner mode.
 The scanned tokens are "glued" together with the value of this option.
 Default is "\n".

-- **scope=[first|all]** If set to **first**, the first time a *ReplacementCommand* is found on the line, no other replacements are applied to that line.
-If set to **all** , as many Replacements as possible will be applied to a line.
+- **scope=[first|all]** If set to **first**, the first time a Command is found on the line, no other Commands are applied to that line.
+If set to **all** , as many Commands as possible will be applied to a line.

 Caution: You can get unexpected results if you are not careful when using Control Options.
-For example, setting comment=~ still allows default delim=~ so the *ReplacementCommand* "comment=~; a~b" is interpreted as a *ReplacementCommand* but becomes just "a" since "~b" is now a comment and the expected replacement doesn't take effect.
+For example, setting comment=~ still allows default delim=~ so the Command "comment=~; a~b" is interpreted as a Normal Command but becomes just "a" since "~b" is now a comment and the expected replacement doesn't take effect.
 No change occurs to the source inputs.

 **Pickups**

 Pickups add a lot of flexibility to kgrep.

-Kgrep considers all named regex groups, pickups.
+Kgrep holds the value all regex matches whether named or unnamed in a variable called a Pickup.
 Example: The string "hello (?&lt;word&gt;[a-z]+)" contains a pickup named "word".
-Pickup values are kept for the duration of the run and can be used in any *targettoken*.
-To reference a pickup use ${pickupname} syntax.
-If the same pickup name is used more than once, the last pickup value is used (Previous pickup values are discarded when a pickup of the same name is used.)
+Pickup values are kept for the duration of the run and can be used anywhere except *Anchors*.
+To reference a pickup captured from a named capture, use ${pickupname} syntax.
+If the same pickup name is used more than once, the last pickup value is used.
+To reference a pickup captured from an unnamed capture, use ${d} where d is 1-9 of the corresponding original match.

-If *targettoken* is not given, no replacment will occur but any pickups will be gathered.
-If only *targettoken* is given (~ targettoken), it is a pseudo print statement.
-Pickup placeholders (e.g. ${pickupname} ) will be inserted and the result printed to stdout.

-Example of pickup, hold and print:
+Example of Pickup, hold and print:

     Given these ReplacementCommands:
     (?<lowerword>[a-z]+)